S1D1T1/image-presets/README.md

 # image-presets
-Known, good-enough, starting settings for Image Generation
+Known, good-enough, starter settings for Image Generation

 Back when I played synthesizers, I'd program patches to my liking, but rarely developed them from scratch.
 You'd get a keyboard, and use the built-in patches as a starting point.
 We need a starter patch library.